frostoven/Cosmosis/MESH_CODES.md

 ### Area light
 ```
 csmType: areaLight
-[csmModuleHook]: Name of a module to bind to.
+[csmSubsystem]: Name of a module to bind to.
 Useful with, ex., 'cockpitLights'
 [csmGfxqLight]: low/medium/high | force this light into a gfx quality category
 [csmDevHelper]: true/false | If true, shows outlines to help debug the light
 ```